mlgranger540/wrenwired/README.md

 ## Testing

+My project was thoroughly tested throughout the development process by both myself and other users.
+I opted mostly for manual testing over automated testing using Jest, as while automated testing is a very useful tool for testing small parts of code, it is not as good for end to end testing and ensuring the entire application works well together.
+Given the nature of this project being very user-focused, it felt more relevant to test mostly by getting real-life users to test the whole project.

 ### User Experience

 - All buttons have been thoroughly tested to ensure they work and perform as intended and take the user to the correct location if applicable.